metatensor/metatrain/docs/src/dev-docs/new-architecture.rst

 existing models on new dataset, and to export standalone models based on TorchScript.

-A checkpoint created by a given version of metatrain might need to be read again by a later version, where the internal structure of the model might have changed.
+A checkpoint created for one version might need to be read again by a later version of the architecture, where the internal structure might have changed.
 To enable this, all ``Model`` classes are required to have a ``__checkpoint_version__`` class attribute containing the version of the checkoint, as a strictly inreasing integer.
 Additionally, architectures should